 Both systems can be summarized with five points.
 Calvinism holds to the total depravity of man while Arminianism holds to partial depravity.
-Total depravity states that every aspect of humanity is tainted by sin; therefore, human beings are unable to come to God on their own accord.
+Calvinism’s doctrine of total depravity states that every aspect of humanity is corrupted by sin; therefore, human beings are unable to come to God on their own accord.
 Partial depravity states that every aspect of humanity is tainted by sin, but not to the extent that human beings are unable to place faith in God of their own accord.
-Note - classical Arminianism rejects “partial depravity” and holds a view very close to Calvinistic “total depravity” (although the extent and meaning of that depravity are debated in Arminian circles).
+Note: classical Arminianism rejects “partial depravity” and holds a view very close to Calvinistic “total depravity” (although the extent and meaning of that depravity are debated in Arminian circles).
 In general, Arminians believe there is an “intermediate” state between total depravity and salvation.
 In this state, made possible by prevenient grace, the sinner is being drawn to Christ and has the God-given ability to choose salvation.

 Calvinism includes the belief that election is unconditional, while Arminianism believes in conditional election.
 Unconditional election is the view that God elects individuals to salvation based entirely on His will, not on anything inherently worthy in the individual or on any act performed by the individual.
 Conditional election states that God elects individuals to salvation based on His foreknowledge of who will believe in Christ unto salvation, thereby on the condition that the individual chooses God.

 So, in the Calvinism vs. Arminianism debate, who is correct?
-It is interesting to note that in the diversity of the body of Christ, there are all sorts of mixtures of Calvinism and Arminianism.
-There are five-point Calvinists and five-point Arminians, and at the same time three-point Calvinists and two-point Arminians.
+It is interesting that in the diversity of the body of Christ, there are all sorts of mixtures of Calvinism and Arminianism.
+There are five-point Calvinists and five-point Arminians and three-point Calvinists and two-point Arminians.
 Many believers arrive at some sort of mixture of the two views.
-Ultimately, it is our view that both systems fail in that they attempt to explain the unexplainable.
+Ultimately, it is our opinion that both systems fail in that they attempt to explain the unexplainable.
 Human beings are incapable of fully grasping a concept such as this.
 Yes, God is absolutely sovereign and knows all.
 Yes, human beings are called to make a genuine decision to place faith in Christ unto salvation.
 These two facts seem contradictory to us, but in the mind of God they make perfect sense.